Who actually ‘owns the rights’ to massage?

 What a strange question!
 But, let’s try to come up with an answer.
 As you will see, there are all kinds of entities who could stake their claims to massage.
 Here is a list of 14 of them.

-Do the professional massage therapists own it through their licenses?
+- Can the professional massage therapists claim it through their licenses?

 - Or is it the regulatory agencies who pass laws that affect those therapists?

-What about the red light districts all over the world who advertise massage in most major cities on the planet – they could not possibly own it?
+- What about the red-light districts all over the world who advertise massage in most major cities on the planet – can they stake a claim to it?

-How about all the billions of mothers who stroke and massage their babies and children lovingly?
-Do they own it?
+- How about all the billions of mothers who stroke and massage their babies and children lovingly?
+Can they claim it as theirs?

 - Or maybe the countless native healers, shamans, and medicine people who have used massage in some form or another for thousands of years?